pingxiyan/pytorch_learn/test_cifar10_cpp/README.md

 	$ cmake -DOpenCV_DIR=/opt/anaconda/anaconda3/share/OpenCV ..
 	For anaconda OpenCV, don't support imshow.

-Using libtorch which builded from source code can fix the issue.
+Using libtorch which builded from source code can fix the issue. <br>
+Latest pre-trained vesion[1.3.1] had fixed this issue. <br>